actck/ejbca-docker-nginx/README.md

 #### STEP 2

-- Choose the key Specification according to the ManagementCA wich is create with RSA2048.
+- Choose the key Specification according to the ManagementCA wich is create with RSA 2048.
 Select ENDUSER.

 Click enroll, it will download the superadmin.p12.